Labalta D'Chaloo

 they have accepted their greetings[26].

-everyone[27] in happiness, with flowers in their hands
+everyone[27] in happiness, with roses in their hands

 pouring them on the head of the in-laws.